Crazyco-xyz/christmas-challenge-2024/README.md

 ## Web Interface

 As stated before I wrote the whole frontend in vanilla `HTML`, `CSS` and `JS`.
-Using any libraries here would defeat the whole purpose of this project, because the frontend is the part that needs the least amount of things to run, because everything gets computed in the backend.
+Using any libraries here would defeat the whole purpose of this project, because the frontend mostly relies on the backend which gives it all neccecary data for it to operate.

-After starting the backend you can find the frontend interface by using your browser to go to the address where the server which is running the backend is located.
-You can access this using HTTP or HTTPS, but when using a self-signed certificate, the browser might complain when using HTTPS.
+After starting the backend you can find the frontend interface by using your browser to go to the IP address where the server which is running the backend is located.
+You can access the interface using `HTTP` or `HTTPS`, but when using a self-signed certificate, the browser might complain when using `HTTPS`.
 In the development environment this can savely be ignored.

 After logging in, you will find the file picker in which you can see all your uploaded files.
 In the beginning this will be empty, but you can upload files using the upload box in the bottom left.
-For creating folders, you double-click on the `Create Folder` icon located at the end of the file listing.
+For creating folders, you click on the `Create Folder` icon located at the end of the file listing.

 Files can be opened/previewed by double-clicking on them, just like folders.
 More options are available by right-clicking on files or folders.
 The sidebar on the left shows you a quick access to the folders located in the